theunissenlab/lab-documentation/network/nodes.md

 #### Runs

 * autofs (`autofs-ldap`): automatically mounts directories by looking to the ldap server (defined in `/etc/ldap.conf`).
 The ldap server `ldap` currently points to 10.0.1.11 which is **zebra**'s current ip.

+#### Troubleshooting

+* When tdrive and/or fhome are not accessible, check network connection and try `sudo service autofs restart`